Treatment for Anxiety in Dubai

 When anxiety is severe or extremely severe, it is important to seek the services of a psychiatrist to establish a diagnosis and consider pharmacotherapy (using medication in addition to counselling).

-The fastest treatment for generalized anxiety is the use of medication.
+The fastest treatment for generalised anxiety is the use of medication.
 The first line of treatment is the use of antidepressants.
-However, the antidepressants need few weeks to unfold their efficacy.
-Therefore, the initial use of an anti-anxiety medication with immediate fears reducing effect, called benzodiazepines, might be indicated.
+However, the antidepressants need a few weeks to unfold their efficacy.
+Therefore, the initial use of an anti-anxiety medication with an immediate fear-reducing effect, called benzodiazepines, might be indicated.
 In severe cases of anxiety, the common pharmacotherapy requires the combination of antidepressants with benzodiazepines.
 The latter get obsolete after the effect of antidepressants takes over.

 Psychotherapy in Treatment of Generalized Anxiety

-The most researched, evidence-based treatment approach of generalized anxiety is cognitive behavioral therapy (CBT).
+The most researched, evidence-based treatment approach for generalised anxiety is cognitive behavioural therapy (CBT).
 Recent studies also proved the effectiveness of psychodynamic psychotherapy with even fewer relapses compared with CBT.

-Typically, in the case of mild or moderate anxiety working with a qualified counsellor, psychologist, or psychotherapist is sufficient.
-The most researched, evidence-based treatment approach of generalized anxiety is cognitive behavioral therapy (CBT).
-Other psychotherapy methods effective in treatment of GAD are: Exposure Response Prevention (ERP), Systematic Approximations, and psychodynamic psychotherapy.
+Typically, in the case of mild or moderate anxiety, working with a qualified counsellor, psychologist, or psychotherapist is sufficient.
+The most researched, evidence-based treatment approach for generalised anxiety is cognitive behavioural therapy (CBT).
+Other psychotherapy methods effective in treatment of GAD are exposure response prevention (ERP), systematic approximations, and psychodynamic psychotherapy.

 Complementary Treatment for GAD